JakobGM/terminal-workshop/04-syntax/tasks.rst

         **find <directory_to_look> [flags] [pattern]**

-A file with your NTNU username is hidden in the directory called **secrets**.
+A file with your favorite Orakeltjeneste helpdesk is hidden in the directory called **secrets**.
+These desks are: Dragvoll, Gløshaugen, Øya, Handelshøyskolen and Kalvskinnet.

 #.
 What is the **<directory_to_look>** in this case?
 #.
 Find all files in the current (**.**) directory.